sjain28/Game-Engine-Vooga/USECASES.md

 * Preconditions: The player reaches the correct spot on the screen (checkpoint) or a global variable reaches the target value,

-###
+### The user gives a sprite an invalid value (such as a string instead of a value).
-* Primary Actor: The user gives a sprite an invalid value (such as a string instead of a value).
+* Primary Actor: The user of the game authoring environment
 * Scope: Game Authoring Environment, Sprite class.
 * Level:
 * Brief: The user specifies a value of the sprite that is illegal